festplatte/Arduino-Wake-Up-Light/README.md

 ![](images/perfboard-back.jpg)

 You can find the Fritzing Sketch file that I used to design the circuit on perfboard in this repository.
 File name is "Wake Up Light Perfboard.fzz".
 It is incomplete but it can be helpful.

+# ToDos

+- [ ] Replace Buzzer with MP3 module (https://www.dfrobot.com/blog-277.html)